 Occupational therapy practitioners provide habilitation and rehabilitation services.
 By focusing on managing chronic conditions, and supporting independence, they can actually decrease overall healthcare costs.

 There is compelling evidence that occupational therapy can help stall some age-related decline.
 Therapists provide activity-based interventions that maximize independence and can enhance overall functioning for older adults.

-At SHC we offer occupational therapy placements in dozens of skillsets and settings.
+At SHC, we offer occupational therapist and assistant assignments in dozens of skillsets and settings.
 If you want to care for individuals who have the potential to function independently after working with you, contact us and get started today.
-If you are interested in skilled nursing facilities, rehabilitation, home health, or even schools, we are ready to find you your dream position anywhere across the country.
+Whether you’re looking for a job in skilled nursing facilities, rehabilitation, home health, or even schools, we are ready to find you your dream position anywhere across the country.